ckipp01/dotty-error-index/README.md

   |-----------------------------------------------------------------------------
   | Explanation (enabled by `-explain`)
   |- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-  | The identifier for `i` is not bound, that is,
+  | Each identifier in Scala needs a matching declaration.
+There are two kinds of
+  | identifiers: type identifiers and value identifiers.
+Value identifiers are introduced
+  | by `val`, `def`, or `object` declarations.
+Type identifiers are introduced by `type`,
+  | `class`, `enum`, or `trait` declarations.
+  |
+  | Identifiers refer to matching declarations in their environment, or they can be
+  | imported from elsewhere.
+  |
-  | no declaration for this identifier can be found.
+  | Possible reasons why no matching declaration was found:
-  | That can happen, for example, if `i` or its declaration has either been
+  |  - The declaration or the use is mis-spelt.
-  | misspelt or if an import is missing.
+  |  - An import is missing.
    -----------------------------------------------------------------------------
 3 errors found
 Errors encountered during compilation